junaidasif-dev/News-Classifier/README.md

 ## 💡 Features

-- 📰 Classifies news into categories using a trained ML model
+- 📰 Classifies news into categories using a trained DL model
 - 🧼 Clean and simple UI built with Streamlit
 - ⚡ Fast and lightweight deployment
 - 🔒 `.npy` and model files loaded locally (not pushed to GitHub)